JPatel87/locks-of-lush/README.md

 #### Stylists page

 * Stylists summary
     * Short summary of what users can expect from the salon stylists.
-It aims persuade the user that the salon stylists are trustworthy.

 * Stylist details
     * Each salon stylist has their name, image and brief experience details captured on the page so that users are able to relate to the stylists so that they can make an informed decision when it comes to booking.